R-Wilkes/SecureTree/Config/Readme.md

 ## Auto Fix

+Similar replica to AutoDiagnostics <br>
+Difference is this makes changes to your systems foretold by the AutoDiagnostics script <br>
+Can horrificly mess up your machine if you enable things that should not be enabled with this config <br>

 ### set_local_users (True, False, Ask)
 - Sets local users based on the users defined in the local_admins/users files <br>
 - WARNING: Won't mess with your current user, but can very easily mess up the scoring system user <br>